 A few years ago, something known as the million-dollar ride was quite popular.
-It meant that the taxi driver will pick you up, drive you to an ATM, and make you take out all your money while threatening you with a knife or gun.
+It meant that the taxi driver would pick you up, drive you to an ATM, and make you take out all your money while threatening you with a knife or gun.

-Though I’ve not heard of this in recent years, I’ve heard taxi drivers just robbing you at knifepoint.
-Some taxi drivers try to scam you by either taking a detour, or not using the meter.
+Though I’ve not heard of this in recent years, I’ve heard taxi drivers robbing you at knifepoint.
+Some taxi drivers try to scam you by either taking a detour or not using the meter.
 All officially licensed yellow taxis in Bogota are supposed to use the meter, but many do not so they can overcharge tourists.

 That is why it is best to use Uber in Bogota, or better yet, Didi or Cabify, which takes a lower commission from drivers.

 Read More: What Are The Safest Cities In Colombia?

 Bogota can be dangerous, but with the proper safety tips, you can make your visit as safe as possible.
 Here are some of the tips we personally recommend.